A Better Way to Value Companies

 Similarly, the methodology also begins to break somewhat if your growth rate hasn't settled down in a predictable range.
 E.g., 10x YoY growth will often lead to a very high multiple... but it should work reasonably well for anything under 5x YoY (i.e., 400% growth).

-Market Cycle.
-In mid-2022 we're in a "tight" market, a big shift from "inflated" just ~6 months ago.
+Mid-2022 through 2023 (so far), we're in a "tight" market, a big shift from "inflated" in early 2022.
 This is a big contributor to declining valuations (including in public markets).
 You can't really influence this, but we made it an input field since toying with it may be interesting, to understand your company's valuation in different market environments.

 Part 1: Startup Valuations & Fundraising in Summer 2022